Section 9: Student Code of Conduct & Procedures

 - The complainant shall present his/her opening statement and present his/her complaint.

-- Members of the Campus Standards Committee may ask questions of the complainant, respondent, and all witnesses for the purpose of fact finding and clarification;
+- Members of the Campus Standards Board may ask questions of the complainant, respondent, and all witnesses for the purpose of fact finding and clarification;

 - The respondent may question the complainant and witnesses as they appear;